-In September 2013, the Internal Revenue Service released final regulations governing when taxpayers like us must capitalize and depreciate costs for acquiring, maintaining, repairing and replacing tangible property and when they can deduct such costs.
+In September 2013, the Internal Revenue Service released final regulations governing when taxpayers must capitalize and depreciate costs for acquiring, maintaining, repairing and replacing tangible property and when they can deduct such costs.
 These final regulations are effective for tax years beginning on or after January 1, 2014.
 These regulations permitted us to deduct certain types of expenditures that were previously required to be capitalized by us.
 They also allowed us to make a one-time election to immediately deduct certain amounts that were capitalized in previous years that are not required to be capitalized under the new regulations.
 We analyzed how the application of the new regulations affects our business and decided to make the election for the 2014 tax year.
-Although such an election had an immaterial impact on our GAAP financial statements or Funds from Operations, it materially reduced our taxable income and therefore our dividend payout requirements under applicable REIT tax regulations for 2014.
-It also could have an impact on our dividend payout requirements in future years, as the amounts deducted in 2014 will no longer be depreciated over time, and amounts expended and deducted in future periods will vary, potentially resulting in more variation in our distribution requirement from year to year depending on our annual cost of now-deductible expenditures that previously would have been capitalized.
-Although we made the election for tax year 2014, there can be no assurance concerning the impact, if any, on the dividends declared by our Board of Directors in future taxable years.
+Although such an election had an immaterial impact on our GAAP financial statements or Funds from Operations, it materially reduced our taxable income and therefore Boston Properties, Inc.'s dividend payout requirements under applicable REIT tax regulations for 2014.
+It also could have an impact on Boston Properties, Inc.'s dividend payout requirements in future years, as the amounts deducted in 2014 will no longer be depreciated over time, and amounts expended and deducted in future periods will vary, potentially resulting in more variation in Boston Properties, Inc.'s distribution requirement from year to year depending on our annual cost of now-deductible expenditures that previously would have been capitalized.
+Although Boston Properties, Inc. made the election for tax year 2014, there can be no assurance concerning the impact, if any, on the dividends declared by Boston Properties, Inc.'s Board of Directors in future taxable years.